Alejandroacho/ISS3DTracker/README.md

 Web app to display ISS in 3d with the location in real time and with the possibility to enter the ISS through VR.
 This project was born during the [NASA Space Apps Hackathon of 2022](https://2022.spaceappschallenge.org/challenges/2022-challenges/track-the-iss/details), it was developed in Barcelona during 3 days by [Alejandro Acho](https://github.com/Alejandroacho), [Claudia Di Pietro](https://github.com/claudiadipietro) and [Adam Rkouni](https://github.com/adam-53-r).
 This project was the winner of the local hackathon.

+The project is available world wide using this link: https://isslocator.earth/

 ## Requirements
 - [npm](https://nodejs.org/es/).